DACE-DL/HMatch/README.md

 The original datasets are four: French (fr), English (en), Chinese (zh) and Japanese (ja).

 The sampled datasets, sampledXXX, presented here are sampled from the original KGs using various statistical methods such as BERT, and TransEdge.
+The identity links obtained from BERT-INT and TransEdge are respectively present in BERT-INT-Ref and TransEdge-Ref.

-The KG track datasets from OAEI can be downloaded here: https://oaei.webdatacommons.org/tdrs/testdata/persistent/knowledgegraph/v4/knowledgegraph_v4.zip
+The KG track datasets from OAEI can be downloaded here: https://oaei.webdatacommons.org/tdrs/testdata/persistent/knowledgegraph/v4/knowledgegraph_v4.zip.
+The sampled memory-alpha and stexpanded are contained in sampledma-stex.
+The identity links obtained from BERT-INT and TransEdge are respectively present in  and .

 # Running
 Direction 1: